paintparty/fireworks/README.md

 <br>
 <br>

-## Aligning your console background color and font
+## Aligning your console background color and foreground color
 Fireworks can only color the foreground and background of "spans" of text.
 If you want to perfectly match the themed experience of your source code editor, you will need to manually set the font-family and background color of your terminal emulator and/or browser dev console.

 <br>